Alexius Meinong: Life

 Alexius Meinong's father was officer Anton von Meinong (1799–1870), who was granted the hereditary title of Ritter in 1851 and reached the rank of Major General in 1858 before retiring in 1859.

 From 1868 to 1870, Meinong studied at the Akademisches Gymnasium, Vienna.
 In 1870, he entered the University of Vienna law school where he was drawn to Carl Menger's lectures on economics.
 In summer 1874, he earned a doctorate in history by writing a thesis on Arnold of Brescia.
 It was during the winter term (1874–1875) that he began to focus on history and philosophy.
 Meinong became a pupil of Franz Brentano, who was then a recent addition to the philosophical faculty.
 Meinong would later claim that his mentor did not directly influence his shift into philosophy, though he did acknowledge that during that time Brentano may have helped him improve his progress in philosophy.
 Meinong studied under Brentano with Edmund Husserl, who would also become a notable and influential philosopher.
 Both their works exhibited parallel developments, particularly from 1891 to 1904.
 Both are recognized for their respective contribution to philosophical research.

 In 1882, Meinong became a professor at the University of Graz and was later promoted as chair of its philosophy department.
 During his tenure, he founded the Graz Psychological Institute (Grazer Psychologische Institut; founded in 1894) and the Graz School of experimental psychology.
-Meinong supervised the doctorates of Christian von Ehrenfels (founder of Gestalt psychology) and Adalbert Meingast, as well as the habilitation of Alois Höfler and Anton Oelzelt-Newin.
+Meinong supervised the doctorates of Christian von Ehrenfels (founder of Gestalt psychology), Fritz Heider (founder of attribution theory), Adalbert Meingast, Alois Höfler, Stephan Witasek, and Anton Oelzelt-Newin.